m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 Additionally, a NIDS may provide one or more management consoles for use by human analysts needing visibility into network activity.

 ## Host IDS
 We can also deploy an IDS in an end host.
-Most host-based IDS’s use `ptrace`  to obtain the system calls made by a program as a way to monitor program behavior.
+Most host-based IDS's use `ptrace`  to obtain the system calls made by a program as a way to monitor program behavior.

 System call data is crucial for security monitoring because the operating system manages critical system resources.
 Therefore, whenever a program requests a resource, such as memory allocation or access to the filesystems, networks, or I/O devices, it must make a system call to the operating system.

-For example, If a user’s browser receives a page containing malicious javascript that breaks the protection in the browser and attempts to overwrite a Windows registry file, the IDS will observe a write system call to the registry file and can generate an alert.
+For example, If a user's browser receives a page containing malicious javascript that breaks the protection in the browser and attempts to overwrite a Windows registry file, the IDS will observe a write system call to the registry file and can generate an alert.

 ## NIDS Quiz
 ![](https://assets.omscs.io/6B45119B-AA0A-47F6-822D-A5FC37269B12.png)